 This course examines the theory and practice of medicine between 1500 and 1900.
 Topics include traditional early modern medicine; novel understandings of anatomy, physiology, and disease from the Renaissance on; and new forms of medical practice, training, and knowledge-making that developed in the eighteenth and nineteenth centuries.

-Instructor(s): M. Rossi Terms Offered: Winter.
-Course is offered in Winter 2024.
+Instructor(s): M. Rossi Terms Offered: Spring.
+Course is offered in Spring 2025.

 Equivalent Course(s): HIST 17411

-HIPS 18505.
-Science, Culture, and Society in Western Civilization III: Histories of the Bomb.
+HIPS 18500.
+Science, Culture, and Society in Western Civilization III: Modern Period.
 100 Units.

-Instructor(s): E. Kern Terms Offered: Spring.
-Offered in Spring 2024
+Instructor(s): A. Johns Terms Offered: Spring.
+Course will be offered in Spring 2025

 HIPS 15005.
 Engineered Environments in East Asia.
 100 Units.